juliesymons/juliesymons.github.io/userGPUOperators/index.md

       }
     }

-Note that before defining the GPUOperator, the input field is checked for semantic correctness.
+Note that before defining the `GPUOperator`, the input field is checked for semantic correctness.
 You should always do this if your operator cannot handle all possible field types.
 Here we check that the input field is two-dimensional.
-The GPUOperator itself uses the Cog thread-local constants `_rows`, `_row`, and `_column` to determine which tensor of the input field each thread reads.
+The `GPUOperator` itself uses the Cog thread-local constants `_rows`, `_row`, and `_column` to determine which tensor of the input field each thread reads.